Accessibility and language tool guide

 Supporting information

-• Feed often: Babies have tiny stomachs and wake frequently to feed.
+• Feed often: They have small stomachs and need regular feeds

-Many parents worry that their baby is not sleeping as well as others but:
+Many parents worry that their baby is not sleeping as well as other babies.

-• most babies wake often and this is healthy and expected
+• most babies wake often, and this is normal

-• trying to make babies sleep longer or deeply too early can:
+Trying to make babies sleep for long periods too early can:

-• reduce babies’ natural ability to wake if something is wrong
+• reduce your baby’s natural ability to wake if they need help

 Useful information and resources

-The safest place for your baby to sleep is in their own separate sleep space (cot or Moses basket) following the ABC rules.
+The safest place for your baby to sleep is in their own separate sleep space (cot or Moses basket).
 This helps reduce the risk of SIDS.

 You should never fall asleep on a sofa or chair with your baby.